jonah-chen/midi-shark/README.md

 ```
 pip install -r requirements.txt
 ```
+Then, make sure you have [FluidSynth](https://www.fluidsynth.org/) and a `.sf2` soundfont installed.

 #### Preprocessing the Data.
 1. Create a file named `.env` in the project's root directory, following the template shown in the `.env.example` file.